 The classic Greek baklava recipe consists of three main ingredients; filo dough, walnuts and honey syrup.
 Baklava is an extra syrupy dessert which Greeks call ‘Siropiasta’.
 Syrupy desserts (‘Siropiasta’) are very popular among Greek cuisine and with good reason!

-From extra syrupy cakes like portokalopita, karidopita or giaourtopita to traditional Greek pastry desserts, like kataifi or galaktoboureko and of course this famous traditional Greek baklava dessert.
-One thing all these Greek desserts have in common is of course the moist of scented syrup, which makes each one just irresistible!
+From extra syrupy cakes like portokalopita, karidopita or giaourtopita to Greek pastry desserts, like kataifi, saragli and galaktoboureko.
+One thing all these desserts have in common is of course the moist of scented syrup, which makes each one just irresistible!

-After a lot of experimenting, we have distilled the essence of this delightful dish to a few easy to follow steps for you to make the very best, traditional baklava with little to no effort.
-This traditional baklava recipe can be summarised in three key stages: Preparing the nut-y filling, layering the filo sheets and preparing the scented syrup.
+After a lot of experimenting, we have distilled the essence of this delightful dish to a few easy to follow steps for you to make the very best authentic baklava with little to no effort.
+So, this Greek baklava recipe can be summarised in three key stages: Preparing the nut-y filling, layering the filo sheets and preparing the scented syrup.

 Greek Baklava recipe – Layering the phyllo sheets

 When preparing phyllo based desserts a little trick to make the phyllo crispier and flakier is to sprinkle the melted butter over the phyllo sheets, rather than brushing them.

 I always prefer to use fresh filo (phyllo) sheets as it saves time defrosting them, but if you choose frozen phyllo, it is important to thaw it completely by putting it in the fridge from the previous day.
 Working with phyllo can be tricky as it’s brittle and can dry out very quickly.